clancia/air-traffic-data-driven-modelling/README.md

 This repository collects the code necessary to reproduce the material appearing in the paper

-C. Lancia & G. Lulli, Data-driven modelling and validation of aircraft inbound-stream at some major European airports, *Submitted to Transportation Science*, 2017.
+*Lancia C, Lulli G, Data-driven modelling and validation of aircraft inbound-stream at some major European airports, Submitted to Transportation Science, 2017.*

+The jupyter notebook air_traffic_analysis.ipynb shows the code in a structured way.
+Single scripts can be found in the scripts folder.

 ## Dependencies